r5atom/Saturday-Datascience/README.md

 - Images can be used for classification.

 ## Change log
+- Januari 2022:
+    - Also retrieve inspection info (APK) from RDW
 - June 2021:
     - Cleaner notebooks by deleting outputs before committing
     - Auctions are bi-monthly